 A child shall not be considered neglected or abused for the sole reason that the child's parent or other person responsible for his or her welfare depends upon spiritual means through prayer alone for the treatment or cure of disease or remedial care as provided under Section 4 of the Abused and Neglected Child Reporting Act.
-A child shall not be considered neglected or abused for the sole reason that the child's parent or other person responsible for the child's welfare failed to vaccinate, delayed vaccination, or refused vaccination for the child due
+A child shall not be considered neglected or abused for the sole reason that the child's parent or other person responsible for the child's welfare failed to vaccinate, delayed vaccination, or refused vaccination for the child due to a waiver on religious or medical grounds as permitted by law.

-- 1 to a waiver on religious or medical grounds as permitted by - 2 law. - R. "Putative father" means a man who may be a child's - father, but who (1) is not married to the child's mother on or - 5 before the date that the child was or is to be born and (2) has - 6 not established paternity of the child in a court proceeding - 7 before the filing of a petition for the adoption of the child. - 8 The term includes a male who is less than 18 years of age. - 9 "Putative father" does not mean a man who is the child's father - 10 as a result of criminal sexual abuse or assault as defined - under Article 12 of the Criminal Code of 1961. - 12 S. "Standby adoption" means an adoption in which a parent - consents to custody and termination of parental rights to - 14 become effective upon the occurrence of a future event, which - is either the death of the parent or the request of the parent - for the entry of a final judgment of adoption. - 17 T. (Blank). - 18 (Source: P.A.
-92-16, eff.
+- R. "Putative father" means a man who may be a child's father, but who (1) is not married to the child's mother on or before the date that the child was or is to be born and (2) has not established paternity of the child in a court proceeding before the filing of a petition for the adoption of the child.
+The term includes a male who is less than 18 years of age.
+"Putative father" does not mean a man who is the child's father as a result of criminal sexual abuse or assault as defined under Article 12 of the Criminal Code of 1961.
+A child shall not be considered neglected or abused for the sole reason that the child's parent or other person responsible for the child's welfare failed to vaccinate, delayed vaccination, or refused vaccination for the child due to a waiver on religious or medical grounds as permitted by law. - S. "Standby adoption" means an adoption in which a terminally ill parent consents to custody and termination of parental rights to become effective upon the occurrence of a future event, which is either the death of the terminally ill parent or the request of the parent for the entry of a final judgment of adoption. - T. "Terminally ill parent" means a person who has a medical prognosis by a physician licensed to practice medicine in all of its branches that the person has an incurable and irreversible condition which will lead to death. - 36 (Source: P.A.
+91-357, eff.
+7-29-99; 91-373, eff.
+1-1-00;

+- 1 91-572, eff.
+1-1-00; 92-16, eff.
 6-28-01; 92-375, eff.
-1-1-02; 92-408, - 19 eff.
+1-1-02; - 2 92-408, eff.
 8-17-01; 92-432, eff.
-8-17-01; 92-651, eff.
-7-11-02; - 20 93-732, eff.
-1-1-05.)
+8-17-01; 92-651, 7-11-02; - 3 revised 8-23-02.) - 4 Section 99.
+Effective date.
+This Act takes effect upon - 5 becoming law.